 Meet Envato Elements

-Envato Elements is ground-breaking because it flips the Marketplace model of creative assets on its head and replaces it with a subscription model that gives you Unlimited downloads and usage of 700K+ premium creative Assets, and a simple to understand commercial license for less than the cost of a video template.
+Envato Elements is ground-breaking because it flips the Marketplace model of creative assets on its head and replaces it with a subscription model that gives you Unlimited downloads and usage of 900K+ premium creative Assets, and a simple to understand commercial license.
+All this for less than the cost of a premium video template.
 And they were also able to do this while driving more revenue for the creators of these products.
 You probably think that’s impossible!
 But this is a very similar model to what Netflix uses to provide immense value to its customers while generating a lot of revenue for its content creators and providers.
 You wouldn’t be wrong in saying “Envato Elements is the Netflix for creative assets.”